 ‘God punish England!’
+‘May He punish her!’
 This is the greeting that now passes when Germans meet.
 The fire of this righteous hate is all aglow!

 You men of Germany, from East and West, forced to shed your blood in the defence of your homeland through England’s infamous envy and hatred of Germany’s progress, feed the flame that burns in your souls.
 We have but one war-cry ‘GOD PUNISH ENGLAND!’
 Hiss this to one another in the trenches, in the charge, hiss as it were the sound of licking flames.